adrwxyz/adrw.xyz/notes/travel/2018-12-13-bangkok-day-2.md

 ---
 templateKey: blog-post
-title: 'Day 2: Bangkok & Overnight Train to Malaysia'
+title: "Day 2: Bangkok & Overnight Train to Malaysia"
 date: 2018-12-12T22:40:38.900Z
 description: >-
   A vibrant stroll down bustling alleys of vendors, local busses, and an